-Our farm work is based in Landscape Theology—perhaps not surprising when you learn one of us is a social worker and the other is a pastor.
-This is to say we do our best to pay attention to sustainable practices that best enhance the living conditions of the farms soil, water, plants, and animals.
+Our farm work is based in Landscape Theology.
+This is to say we pay attention to sustainable practices that best enhance the living conditions of the farms soil, water, plants, and animals.
 We manage the farm holistically while paying close attention to three sectors: crops, animals, range.
-We farm approximately 20-acres of hay.
-We have roughly15-acres in rotational pasture, 5-acres of alfalfa, 20- acres of rotational crops, a couple acres dedicated to row crops for our local food banks.
-The remainder is rangeland with the home, shop, and barn taking up roughly 3 acres.
+We have 20-acres in rotational pasture, 5-acres of alfalfa, 20- acres of rotational crops, a couple acres dedicated to row crops for our local food banks.
+The remainder is rangeland with 3-acres set aside for home, shop, and barn.
 Our rangeland is not land at rest but rather dynamic natural habitat for quail, pheasants, rabbits, voles, and field mice, many who are displaced by our farming practices.
-Leaving natural rangeland surrounding the farmable land allows natural predators—hawks and coyotes—a wild food source as opposed to having our animals for supper.
+Allowing natural rangeland to surround our farmable land, the landscapes natural predators—hawks and coyotes—have a wild food source (rather than our domestic animals) for supper.
 These farming practices have led to minimal livestock loss due to predation.

 We strive to care for our community by volunteering when and where we can.
 We also recognize we a lucky and privileged to live the life we do.
 So, each year we donate farm resources.

 We raise our livestock using naturally-raised, rotational pasture standards.
 Our feeding standards are simple when it comes to our animals, natural grasses during the spring, summer, and fall, and farm-grown grass and alfalfa hay during the winter.
-Our animals are not supplemented with antibiotics and our soil isn’t supplemented with chemical fertilizers.
+Our animals are not supplemented with antibiotics.
 Livestock have access to clean, fresh water and allowed to roam and feed in open fields.
-The health and wellbeing of our livestock is our highest priority; therefore, they receive mineral supplementation, veterinarian care, and anti-parasitic drugs and vaccinations to protect their health.
+The health and wellbeing of our livestock is our highest priority; therefore, they receive mineral supplementation, veterinarian care, and anti-parasitic drugs and vaccinations to protect their health when needed.